What are House Deeds & What do they Look Like? (UK Explained)

 Life happens, and sometimes those changes affect the ownership of your property.
 Here's what to know about updating your house deeds in the UK:

-When Might You Need to Update?
+When Do You Need to Update Deeds?

 - Death of an Owner: Updating the deeds becomes part of the probate process.